Mary of Bethany: Eastern Orthodox tradition

 In Orthodox Church tradition, Mary of Bethany is honored as a separate individual from Mary Magdalene.
 Though they are not specifically named as such in the gospels, the Orthodox Church counts Mary and Martha among the Myrrh-bearing Women.
 These faithful followers of Jesus stood at Golgotha during the Crucifixion of Jesus and later came to his tomb early on the morning following the Sabbath with myrrh (expensive oil), according to the Jewish tradition, to anoint their Lord's body.
 The Myrrhbearers became the first witnesses to the Resurrection of Jesus, finding the empty tomb and hearing the joyful news from an angel.

 Orthodox tradition also relates that Mary's brother Lazarus was cast out of Jerusalem in the persecution against the Jerusalem Church following the martyrdom of St. Stephen.
 His sisters Mary and Martha fled Judea with him, assisting him in the proclaiming of the Gospel in various lands.
 According to Cyprian tradition, the three later moved to Cyprus, where Lazarus became the first Bishop of Kition (modern Larnaca).

-All three died in Cyprus.
+Later life

+There are several traditions surrounding the later life of Mary of Bethany.
+One tradition holds that she traveled to Ephesus with the Apostle John and lived there until her death.
+Another tradition suggests that she went to France with Lazarus and Martha, and may have settled in the town of Tarascon, where she is still venerated as a saint.